abhinavkumar17/arch-drift-detection/README.md

 python -m pytest test_annotate.py -v > test-run.txt
 ```

-Make test diffs with `git diff`, never by hand — hand-written diffs have wrong
+Two things that will bite you.
+Make test diffs with `git diff`, never by hand —
-hunk headers and `unidiff` rejects them.
-On Windows, `main()` sets `sys.stdout`
+hand-written diffs have wrong hunk headers and `unidiff` rejects them outright.
-to UTF-8 so an emoji in the diff doesn't fail the run.
+And on Windows, `main()` sets `sys.stdout` to UTF-8, so an emoji anywhere in the
+diff doesn't kill the run.

 ### Tests

 `test_annotate.py` runs on diff strings alone — no AWS, no GitHub, no model.
-It
+So
+Stage 3's correctness can be verified today, while the stages around it are
+still unbuilt.

+Seven tests, covering:

-covers: deleted lines validating against their own numbering (the regression
+- deleted lines validating against their own numbering (the regression above)
-above), context lines reaching the model but never the allow-list, side matching
+- context lines reaching the model but never the allow-list
+- side matching change type
-change type, counters resetting across `@@` boundaries, file tiering, findings
+- counters resetting across `@@` boundaries
+- file tiering
-outside the diff being rejected, and the empty diff.
+- findings pointing outside the diff being rejected
+- the empty diff

 ---